HSLUDEM/DEM_Documentation/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This documentation is newly launched and remains under active development.
+Many sections are still incomplete.
+If you cannot find the information you are looking for, please refer to the :doc:publications page or reach out via the :doc:contact page.

 Multi-energy system model for mixed-use districts and communities developped at `HSLU CC TES <https://www.hslu.ch/en/lucerne-school-of-engineering-architecture/about-us/organization/competence-centres-and-research-groups/engineering-and-technology/thermal-energy-storage/>`_ in the framework of the `SWEET EDGE <https://www.sweet-edge.ch/en/work-packages/wp-1>`_ project.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^